 - May prevent cancer

 Now that you know more about what health problems can be treated, you understand how blueberries can aid in protecting you.

 Blueberries, and powder made from wild blueberries, have a low Glycemic Index (GI).
 Foods with a low GI have slow-working carbohydrates, which are digested and metabolized, without causing a spike in blood sugar.

 A British study indicated that older adults who drank blueberry juice daily for 12 weeks, had improved blood flow to the brain and scored better on cognitive tests.

 The bacteria-fighting qualities in polyphenol antioxidants help to give your urine a high pH level.
 It causes it to become more like water, more practically neutral.
 When urine has a higher pH, it binds to iron better to reduce the chance of UTIs.

 When substituting extract powder for blueberries in recipes, try to remember that a tablespoon of powder is equal to a half-cup of blueberries.

 You’ll avoid the mess and expense of using fresh blueberries by using an extract powder.
 Still, you’ll get the same fresh taste.
 Replace fresh berries with powder in any smoothie recipe that calls for blueberries.

-A Blueberry Cranberry Smoothie.
-That is made with kefir instead of yogurt, which gives you plenty of polyphenols to fight UTIs.
+Use kefir instead of yogurt, which gives you plenty of polyphenols to fight UTIs.
 Puree a banana, cranberries, blueberry extract powder, and kefir until the mixture is smooth.

 Folks who like old-fashioned milkshakes made with vanilla ice cream, or whole milk, can add blueberry extract powder for flavor and nutrition, without adding too many calories.

-Cakes and Muffins
+2. Cakes and Muffins Using Blueberry Powder

 Add powdered blueberries to dry muffin or cake mix; then add water, milk, and other wet ingredients and mix.
-If you’re baking a cake from scratch, you can use frozen blueberries with powdered extract.
+If you’re baking a cake from scratch, you can use frozen blueberries with the powdered extract.
 You can use a few fresh blueberries as a topping or put a few in the batter.

-You can also add the blueberry powder to icing for cakes.
+You can also add blueberry powder to icing for cakes.
 You can add homemade granola mix to cupcakes instead of sugar.

 You would need to use the real thing in salads as well.
 You can experiment with blueberry extract powder in most baked goods you make from scratch.
 This includes blueberry-banana bread, beverages, and even blueberry soup.